vacp2p/rfc/content/docs/rfcs/34/README.md

 # Abstract

-This document specifies a simple request-responProtocol identifierse peer exchange protocol.
+This document specifies a simple request-response peer exchange protocol.
 Responders send information about a requested number of peers.
 The main purpose of this protocol is providing resource restricted devices with peers.